mlochbaum/BQN/doc/lexical.md

 Each counter function has access to the environment containing its `counter` and `inc`, even though the block that created that environment (`_makeCount`) has finished execution—it must have finished, since we are now using the function it returns on the last line.
 There's nothing particularly weird about this; just because a block creates an environment when it starts doesn't mean it has to destroy it when it finishes.
 From the mathematical perspective, it's easiest to say the environment exists forever, but a practical implementation will perform garbage collection to free environments that are no longer reachable.

 Since a function like `C1_4` maintains access to all the variables it needs to run, we say it *encloses* those variables, and call it a *closure*.
 It doesn't need to modify them.
-For example, even the following definition of `stdDev` is a closure.
+For example, the following definition of the theoretical standard deviation function `StdDev` is also a closure.

     stdDev ← {
       # Arithmetic mean